 Anyone can develop a brain tumor at any age, but older adults and children are most likely to get brain tumors.
 Tumors in the brain are the leading cause of death in those that are 0 to 14 years of age.
 Tumors of the brain and central nervous system (CNS) are the third most common cancer in those ages 15 to 39.
 They are also the third most common cause of death from cancers in this age group.
 The median age at the time of diagnosis for people who have primary brain tumors is 59 years old.
 Adult brain tumors tend to be different from those that occur in children.

 A minority of brain tumors (approximately 5%) occur due to genetic hereditary conditions or certain medical conditions.
 These disorders include von Hippel-Lindau disease, neurofibromatosis, tuberous sclerosis, Turcot syndrome, Li-Fraumeni syndrome, and nevoid basal cell carcinoma syndrome.
-Sometimes multiple people in a family are afflicted with brain tumors due to genetic conditions that run in families.
+Sometimes multiple people in a family are afflicted with brain tumors due to genetic conditions that run occur in families.
 Medical conditions that cause a weakened immune system, like AIDS, also increase the risk of a brain tumor.

 No conclusive studies have shown a link between cell phones and brain tumors.
 Long-term studies seek to study the issue more thoroughly.
 If you are worried about the radiation emitted by cell phones, keep the phone away from your head while talking.
 Do not carry your cell phone in your pocket.
 Use a hands-free device or earbuds to further minimize radiation exposure from a cell phone.
 Limit the length of your phone calls and avoid surfing the Web on your phone for long periods of time.